noam09/deluge-telegramer/README.md

 After you've installed and enabled the plugin using the Deluge GTK or Web UI, you will need to configure a bot token and Telegram user ID.
 In order to do so, send a message to [@BotFather](https://telegram.me/BotFather) and create a new bot according to BotFather's instructions.
 Once you've created your bot, you will be able to generate a token for your newly created bot.
 Copy it to the plugin's configuration under "Telegram Bot Token".
 Before you continue, make sure you initiate a conversation with your new bot by sending it the `/start` command.

 Afterwards, send a message to [@MyIDbot](https://telegram.me/myidbot) and send it the `/getid` command to receive your Telegram user ID.
 Copy your user ID to Telegramer's configuration under "Telegram User ID".

 You may also add additional comma-separated user IDs in the "Additional IDs" field.
 Any additional users will have the ability to send downloads to Deluge using the `/add` command.
 All other commands and notifications will only be available to and received by the bot owner (specified in "Telegram User ID").

-Now, test these settings by clicking the **`Test`** button. you should receive a message from your newly created bot.
+Now, test these settings by clicking the **`Test`** button.
+You should receive a message from your newly created bot.
 Hooray!

 **Commands:** Send your bot the `/help` command to see what commands are supported.
 * The `/list` command will allow you to see a list of all torrents, whereas the `/down` and `/up` commands will show you only those downloading or uploading.